Mon to Fri:

 Maintenance Tips

 Regular maintenance, such as flushing the tank and inspecting the anode rod, helps extend the system’s life.
 Proper installation also makes a big difference.
-In regions with hard water, more frequent maintenance is recommended.
+More frequent maintenance is recommended in regions with hard water.

 Best Use Cases